francoisbenjamin/js-mmorpg/README.md

 A small project with Pixi.js and Node.js, it will be a basic mmorpg in HTML5 and Javascript
 Sorry for my poor english :p

-*10/07/2013 : the project don't support yet mongoDB.
+*10/07/2013 : the project don't support mongoDB yet.
 The next feature will be the sessions for the players*

 ##Installation